Create a

 Modify your delivery

 Engage a partner.
 In addition to how you present your idea, you should also consider leveraging a sponsor in the room beforehand.
 Perhaps you have a good relationship with the CFO or another C-level executive.
-Meet with this sponsor beforehand to ensure that your message is landing correctly, identify potential pitfalls or gaps, and then discuss what to be prepared to answer for in the discussion.
+Meet with this sponsor beforehand to ensure your message is landing correctly, identify potential pitfalls or gaps, and discuss what you need to be prepared to answer in the discussion.
 In addition, by getting this person’s buy-in before the meeting, the other leader can also advocate for you in the meeting.

 Plan your time wisely for impact.
 Only a third of your allocated time should be spent on the presentation.
 You want dialogue with your executives, so speaking to them the whole time will disengage them.
-Have it interactive, and make sure that you are not using the total time for a presentation and are leaving unanswered questions on the table.
+Make it interactive, and make sure you are not using the total time for a presentation and leaving unanswered questions on the table.
 Use the presentation model of 1) stating the issue and your request upfront, 2) outlining why in a high-level overview, focusing on the business imperative, 3) discussing ROI and impact, and 4) restating the request.

 Your checklist for success